-Delayed union is generally considered a failure to heal between 3 and 9 months post fracture, after which the fracture site would be considered a nonunion.
-Delayed union may also be defined as a decelerating bone healing process, as identified in serial radiographs.
+Delayed union is generally considered a failure to heal between 3 and 9 months post-fracture, after which the fracture site would be considered a nonunion.
+The delayed union may also be defined as a decelerating bone healing process, as identified in serial radiographs.
 (In contrast, nonunion serial radiographs show no evidence of healing.)
 It is important to include both radiographic and clinical criteria to determine fracture healing status.
 Clinical criteria include the lack of ability to bear weight, fracture pain, and tenderness on palpation.

-Low-intensity pulsed ultrasound (LIPUS) has been proposed to accelerate healing of fractures.
-LIPUS is believed to alter the molecular and cellular mechanisms involved in each stage of the healing process (inflammation, soft callus formation, hard callus formation, and bone remodeling).
-The mechanism of action at the cellular level is not precisely known, but it is theorized that LIPUS may stimulate the production or the activities of the following compounds that contribute to the bone healing process: cyclooxygenase-2, collagenase, integrin proteins, calcium, chondroblasts, mesenchymal cells, fibroblasts, and osteoblasts.
+Low-intensity pulsed ultrasound has been proposed to accelerate healing of fractures.
+Low-intensity pulsed ultrasound is believed to alter the molecular and cellular mechanisms involved in each stage of the healing process (inflammation, soft callus formation, hard callus formation, and bone remodeling).
+The mechanism of action at the cellular level is not precisely known, but it is theorized that low-intensity pulsed ultrasound may stimulate the production or the activities of the following compounds that contribute to the bone healing process: cyclooxygenase-2, collagenase, integrin proteins, calcium, chondroblasts, mesenchymal cells, fibroblasts, and osteoblasts.

-Low intensity pulsed ultrasound treatment is self-administered with 1 daily 20 minute treatment, continuing until the fracture has healed, usually for about 5 months.
+Low-intensity pulsed ultrasound treatment is self-administered, once daily for 20 minutes, until the fracture has healed.

 Summary of Evidence